Psychedelic/dank-docs/docs/basic-concepts/cycle-icp-finances.md

 ---
 date: "1"
 ---
-# Dank's Cycle & ICP Finances
+# Dank's Cycle-based Finances

 ![](imgs/transaction.svg)

-The core functioning of Dank is acting as a decentralized  bank for the Internet Computer, allowing Principal IDs to hold cycles, ICP, or any token without needing a separate Cycles Wallet, or an Account ID in the case of ICP.
+The core functioning of Dank is acting as a decentralized  bank for the Internet Computer, allowing Principal IDs to hold cycles without needing a separate Cycles Wallet.

-In a nutshell, with Dank we created two ledgers, for cycles and ICP, so that a user can hold them and interact with them using nothing but a Principal ID.
+In a nutshell, with Dank we created a Cycles Ledger so that a user can hold them and interact with them using nothing but a Principal ID.
 Dank’s Cycles Ledger holds cycles in an auto-scalable, autonomous, multi-canister infrastructure, and maps the balances to each user’s Principal ID, using big-map to track each associated balance.
 This way, we abstract the need of using a Cycles Wallet (canister that holds cycles for users), and managing a separate ID to hold cycles.

-In the case of ICP, a ledger already exists on the Internet Computer (NNS-based).
-However, its standard implies that to hold ICP (or any token based on this type of ledger) you need to manage an ID separate to your Principal ID, an Account ID.
-This ID is ledger specific, meaning you would manage a "wallet address" for each different token you hold.
-This doesn't translate to a great experience, especially on DeFi where you might manage dozens of tokens at a time.

-Therefore, to solve this and allow users to hold ICP or any other token with just their Principal ID, we **agreed with the community on a new standard, using Principal IDs as unique identifiers on the network**; and thus created the Dank ICP ledger using that standard, that anyone can use with just a Principal ID to hold a balance.
+Cycles are just the beginning.
+We are looking forward to creating a solution for ICP to also allow users to hold ICP with just a Principal ID; and we have already **agreed with the community on a new standard, using Principal IDs as unique identifiers on the network**, that would also enable anyone in the future to use a universal token interface to create tokens and token ledgers that any user can hold/own with just a Principal ID.
+Because, as of today, custom tokens or ICP can't be held by Principal IDs, and require users to manage a separate unique identifier called "Account ID" that is token specific.

-Dank's Ledgers and new token standard creates a finances ecosystem within the protocol in which Dank can provide users with streamlined cycles and ICP operations.
+Dank's Ledgers and new token standard creates a finances ecosystem within the protocol in which Dank can provide users with streamlined cycles operations.
 Through Dank, any user can:

-- Send or receive cycles or ICP to across Principal IDs (Dank users).
+- Send or receive cycles across Principal IDs (Dank users).
 - Send or receive cycles to any external recipient (canisters or Account IDs).
-- Use cycles/ICP inside of Internet Computer applications.
+- Use cycles inside of Internet Computer applications.
-- Swap ICP for cycles (minting).

 These operations are called via the Ledger's API, whether it is directly through that interface, or via a Dank-integrated IC application that leverages said interface to offer the features via a one-click UI/app.